rajeshmajumdar/calculator/README.md

 # Samco Brokerage Calculator

+### Disclaimer
+This script is intended for Samco Broker, if you're using a different broker your charges might be different.
+I named the variable pretty well, so you can tweak the numbers according to your usecase, or simply raise an issue, I might add it if I feel like it.

 Basically wrote it for personal use, instead of checking there website after every trade.
 I decided to write a small python script to calculate.

 ### Usage